Denmark

 Minimum wage

-The Ministry of Employment’s Implementation Committee’s report indicates that Denmark currently complies with the provisions of the Directive.
+Impact date: Awaited.
+The Ministry of Employment's Implementation Committee’s report indicates that Denmark currently complies with the provisions of the Directive.
 However, certain formal requirements entail that the Ministry of Employment will, moving forward, have to submit a range of data and information to the EU Commission every two years, including details on collective agreement coverage and the lowest wage/salary rates.
 The Implementation Committee has assumed that the Directive remains valid unless the European Court of Justice determines otherwise in connection with the pending annulment action.

 As an important step in the annulment proceedings, an opinion has been issued by the Advocate General of the Court of Justice of the European Union, proposing that the directive be annulled in its entirety because it is incompatible with the EU Treaty basis.
 The Advocate General’s Opinion is not binding on the CJEU.
-The question of whether the directive is incompatible with the EU’s Treaty-based competence to adopt directives regarding labour market issues, and should therefore be annulled, will not be finally settled until the CJEU makes its ruling in the case.
+The question of whether the directive is incompatible with the EU’s Treaty-based competence to adopt directives regarding labor market issues, and should therefore be annulled, will not be finally settled until the CJEU makes its ruling in the case.
+The EU Directive on adequate minimum wages in the EU is now in force and Member States had until 15 November 2024 to implement it.
+The Danish Government has taken legal action against the European Parliament to have the Directive or parts of it annulled.
+This is due to the Government considering the requirements of the Directive to be inconsistent with the Danish labor model in which employment terms, such as wages, are to be negotiated between employers and employees and their organizations regarding collective agreements.

 Employer implications/action needed No action required at this time, but employers should monitor the progress of the legal action taken by the Danish Government.